Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding

 We also found that most of the existing public audio datasets have samples from stationary classes (also sometimes called fixed anomalies), e.g., glass breaking, gunshot, shouting, etc.~\cite{crocco2016audio,valenzise2007scream}.
 These are mostly short audio clips containing such events, mixed with miscellaneous background ~\cite{DCASE2017challenge}.
 Foggia et al. ~\cite{foggia2015audio} proposed a dataset that contains specific event samples useful for road surveillance.
 While these datasets are good for the evaluation of supervised classification techniques, they do not have concept drift.
-The audio clips are too short to have any drift in the data distribution.
+Audio clips are too short of having any drift in the data distribution.
 Therefore, we collect various challenging datasets that contain multiple natural anomalies (not staged).
-We intend to make the dataset available for researchers in this field.
+The dataset is available here\footnote{ \href{https://drive.google.com/drive/folders/1T3JesUDB5Rlydl2wGBy6NEwrz9Aj2CLP?usp=sharing}{Dataset Link}}.
 Experiments on this dataset reveal that (1) the node merging scheme is more effective than node replacement, (2) the proposed method outperforms the previous method on adaptive anomaly modeling.

-We brief our contributions as follows: \begin{itemize} \item We give a framework to apply Huffman coding to model the concept drift in adaptive anomaly detection.
-The proposed method outperforms previous works and needs less prior knowledge. \item We propose a node-merging scheme for adapting the Huffman tree, which gives better results than the traditional node replacement scheme. \item We propose a long duration audio dataset with concept drift for the evaluation of adaptive anomaly detection works.
+We brief our contributions as follows: \begin{itemize} \item We give a framework to apply Huffman coding to model concept drift in adaptive anomaly detection.
+The proposed method outperforms previous works and needs less prior knowledge.

+\item We propose a node-merging scheme for adapting the Huffman tree, which gives better results than the traditional node replacement scheme.

+\item We propose a long duration audio dataset with concept drift for the evaluation of adaptive anomaly detection works.

 \end{itemize}